Soy Candle Making

 But, you know what?
 They turned out great!
 And I was hooked from the start on soy candle making.

-So, here’s a few tips to help your soy candle making be less stressful from the get-go.
+So, here are a few tips to help your soy candle making be less stressful from the get-go.
 And once you get the hang of it, you’ll be hooked on making candles too!

 What temperature do you pour soy wax?